 - I think that PD is an isolating disease and if you let it isolate you, it’s going to get the better of you.

 - It doesn’t matter what it is as long as it keeps you moving.
 If you stop at all it’s going to catch up with you.
-Movement and exercise is so wonderful for not only the physical, but the cognitive and mental things.
+Movement and exercise are so wonderful for not only the physical but the cognitive and mental things.
 PD can rob you of those things if you let it.

 - Get up and get on with your life.
 If you let it, it will consume you.

-Whether it’s starting a PD yoga class, helping build a school in the Dominican Republic, making showers available to the homeless, serving on a Moving Day committee or helping arrange the flower arrangements for a close family friend’s wedding — which Jim did in June — just keep moving.
+Whether it’s starting a PD yoga class, helping build a school, making showers available to the homeless, serving on a Moving Day committee or helping arrange the flower arrangements for a close family friend’s wedding — which Jim did in June — just keep moving.